luizlealbragadev/crawlerapi/README.md

 Content-Type:application/json
 ```

-Now we need to pass the parameters of the body and just ahead you can see an example of what the request body should looks like:
+Now we need to pass the parameters of the body and just below you can see an example of what the request body should look like:

 ```
 {